 Every three years rogenSi conducts global research into “What it Takes to Win Business” based on the perspectives of 178 global Buyers and Sales Professionals from a range of industry sectors.

-For companies that submit tenders and proposals to win new business, rogenSi’s last findings, from 2015, are important.
+For companies that are writing tenders and proposals to win new business, rogenSi’s last findings, from 2015, are important.
 Reported in “Discipline, Courage & Curiosity”, the findings put a new perspective on how to engage with buyers who have issued an RFT or RFP.

 The research shows a shift in buyer expectations and suggests the need for increased discipline in sales meetings that happen before the RFT or RFP is issued. rogenSi found that buyers are asking sales people to do more, listen more, find out more and be more disciplined in their approach.
 They expect sales professionals to be genuinely curious about their business and to be more courageous by challenging them with knowledge relevant to them.